dva81/dva81.github.io/_posts/2024-06-07-deploy-Power-platform-solutions.md

 # That's it.
 No need to overcomplicate.

 Hope this helps!
-Feel free to contact me on LinkedIn Also check out this post if you are interessed in Azure DevOps!
+Feel free to reach out on LinkedIn.

+Also check out this post if you are interessed in Azure DevOps!
 [Boosting Efficiency Docs-as-Code Strategies with Power Platform and Azure DevOps](https://www.dennisvanaelst.net/blog/2023/Docs-as-Code/)